WHAT IS MENOPAUSE?

 The thyroid is an endocrine gland located at the front of your neck, below the voice box.
 The thyroid produces hormones that regulate metabolism and other biological functions.
 It also influences nearly every organ in the body, including the reproductive system.
 At times, the thyroid can produce too many or too few hormones.
 An underactive thyroid (hypothyroidism) can cause symptoms similar to those of perimenopause, such as abnormal uterine bleeding and irritability.
 It is common and affects nearly 5% of women.

-Given the overlap of symptoms of hypothyroidism and perimenopause, blood tests to assess thyroid function may be necessary.
-If the thyroid gland is underactive, your GP will prescribe thyroid replacement therapy.
+Given the overlap of symptoms of thyroid disorders and perimenopause, blood tests to assess thyroid function may be necessary.

 WHY TREAT MENOPAUSE?